stephencoduor/omnipay-mpesa-2.0/README.md

 ## Install

-Install the gateway using require.
-Require the `omnipay/common: v2.0` base package and this gateway.
+ `omnipay/common: v2.0` is a dependecy and is required in the composer file already so just install using below command.

 ``` bash
 $ composer require stephencoduor/omnipay-mpesa